Economy of Chile: Agriculture

-Salmon
+Aquaculture

 Chile is the second largest producer of salmon in the world.
 As of August 2007, Chile's share of worldwide salmon industry sales was 38.2%, rising from just 10% in 1990.
 The average growth rate of the industry for the 20 years between 1984 and 2004 was 42% per year.
 The presence of large foreign firms in the salmon industry has brought what probably most contributes to Chile's burgeoning salmon production, technology.
 Technology transfer has allowed Chile to build its global competitiveness and innovation and has led to the expansion of production as well as to an increase in average firm size in the industry.
 In November 2018, the Chinese company Joyvio Group (Legend Holdings) bought the Chilean salmon producer Australis Seafoods for $880 million, thus gaining control over 30% of all Chilean salmon exports.

 Forestry

 The Chilean forestry industry grew to comprise 13% of the country's total exports in 2005, making it one of the largest export sectors for Chile.
-Radiata Pine and Eucalyptus comprise the vast majority of Chile's forestry exports.
+Radiata pine and Eucalyptus comprise the vast majority of Chile's forestry exports.
 Within the forestry sector, the largest contributor to total production is pulp, followed by wood-based panels and lumber.
 Due to popular and increasing demands for Chile's forestry products, the government is currently focusing on increasing the already vast acreage of Chile's Pine and Eucalyptus plantations as well as opening new industrial plants.